saahilkumar/multi-user-chat/README.md

 While MultiChat is primarily a group-focused chatting application, it still has support for private messaging.
 When another user privately messages you, a new chat window will pop up and show you their message.

 ![A private message](./images/pm_example.png)

+## Usage

+### For the provider
+1.)
+Run MultiChatMasterServer
+    This server keeps track of all active MultiChatServers and will update every server when one becomes active or inactive.
+2.)
+Run MultiChatServer (as many instances as you want)
+    This server serves the clients and acts as the room for the clients to connect in.
+Run this with command line arguments specifying the amount of users that can connect to this server (room) and specifying what port to use.
+There are also basic commands to manage the server while its running in the terminal: receiving the list of all active servers, all active users, and closing the server (removing any client sentfiles and ending the connection).
+3.)
+Port Foward
+    Instruct your route to recognize and route any requests to your specified port to the server.
+4.)
+Construct a .jar file for your clients
+    Construct a .jar file for your clients with the arguments specifying the server's public IP address and the port number you want to be the default (welcome) room.

+### For the users
+1.)
+Run the .jar file!